-Our second-year Visual Effects & Technological Arts students present their end-of-year projects: an exciting array of interactive installations which explored one of the most exciting emergent applications of VFX technology.
+Our second-year Visual Effects, Digital Arts & Animation students present their end-of-year projects: an exciting array of interactive installations which explored one of the most exciting emergent applications of VFX technology.

 Want to become a visual artist tomorrow?
 Then it’s essential to master the digital tools of today.
 Fluency in cutting-edge software and cross-media technology not only exponentially expands the palette of creative expression, but it places creators in the optimal position to contribute to the design of future realities.
-That’s why our Visual Effects & Technological Arts courses give powerful insight into diverse subject areas – including filmmaking, post-production, motion design, matte painting, 3D animation, digital compositing, visual effects supervising, creative coding, installation and interactive art – all the while fostering the independence, open-mindedness and awareness to become an exceptional artist.
+That’s why our Visual Effects, Digital Arts & Animation courses give powerful insight into diverse subject areas – including filmmaking, post-production, motion design, matte painting, 3D animation, digital compositing, visual effects supervising, creative coding, installation and interactive art – all the while fostering the independence, open-mindedness and awareness to become an exceptional artist.